mjit584/2020/content/pages/culture/index.md

 By the time he produced his first bar of chocolate, she was on her deathbed.

-“My training is not from school-- I learned my chocolate making from my mom,” Saqui said.
+“My training is not from school — I learned my chocolate making from my mom,” Saqui said.

 “I didn't want her not to taste my chocolate before she passed.”

 This type of cacao production has been a part of Mayan culture for centuries, passed down through generations.
 The plant holds a spiritual significance for Mayan people, Saqui said, and is used in rituals such as those marking momentous occasions like weddings.

 More than 42,000 Mayan people live in Belize, or more than 11%of the country's population.
-But even though Mayans represent a large percentage of the population —roughly the same percentage of black people who live in the U.S.—they have long struggled in territorial disputes with the Belizean government.
+But even though Mayans represent a large percentage of the population — roughly the same percentage of black people who live in the U.S. — they have long struggled in territorial disputes with the Belizean government.

 Under British occupation, Mayan people were not allowed to own land.
 Even to this day, 44% of all land in Belize is under protected area status, meaning it is either owned or administered by the government.